Jkrishna77/Computer-Networks/README.md

   - **Source** (where the packet came from).
   - **Destination** (where the packet is going).

 Example:
+- When you call your friend, from contacts you will be calling to his name but in back ground its dailing to his unique mobile number.
-When you ping Google (`ping google.com`), your packet might be routed to an IP like `142.250.77.78`.
+- When you ping Google (`ping google.com`), your packet might be routed to an IP like `142.250.77.78` (Google has many servers in your case it might be differ).

 ---